Juncker calls for more united EU under one leader

 "Accession candidates must give the rule of law, justice and fundamental rights utmost priority.
 This rules out EU membership for Turkey for the foreseeable future," he said.

-Reaching out to east
+Reaching out east

 The commission chief also reached out to central and eastern European member states amid concerns that differences on migration, rules for posted workers and democratic worries in Hungary and Poland are renewing an east-west divide within the bloc.